Anticipatory Music Transformer: Anticipation

 \subsection{Anticipatory Inference}

 We draw conditional samples from an anticipatory autoregressive model $p$ according to the procedure described in Algorithm~\ref{alg:sampling}.
 If there are controls ($K\neq 0)$ we set $\z = 1$ (anticipatory sampling mode).
 In the outer loop, we sample $\ea_i \sim p(\cdot|\ea_{1:i-1})$.
+We impose three constraints upon the sampling distribution, all implemented by logit masking: (1) each arrival time must equal or exceed the previous arrival time (monotonicity) (2) a time token must follow a note token, a duration token must follow a time token, and a note token must follow a duration token (proper ordering) and (3) the model must not generate a control token (controls are pre-specified by the user).

 Each time we draw a sample $\ea_i$ from the model, we note its time $\at_i = \texttt{time}(\ea_i)$ and check for controls satisfying the condition given by Equation~\eqref{eqn:control-idx} (leveraging the fact that this condition is a stopping time).
 We anticipate these controls by appending them to the generated output following $\ea_i$.
 The sequence $\ea_{1:N+K}$ returned by Algorithm~\ref{alg:sampling} contains $N$ events interleaved with $K$ labels.
 We can postprocess this sequence by stripping out the controls to recover the sequence of generated events $\event_{1:N}$.